 Yes, you can.
 In a manner of speaking, you have come to the right country.

-Taiwan graduates over 25,000 hardware and computer science engineers each year and is world-famous for the engineering and computer science mastery that has boosted the quality of international companies like Apple and Acer in hardware and Google and Microsoft in the software category, to name but a few.
+Taiwan graduates over 25,000 hardware and computer science engineers each year and is world-famous for the engineering and computer science mastery that has boosted the quality of international companies like Apple and Acer in hardware and Google and Microsoft in software, to name but a few.

-We strongly recommend founders who come to Taiwan check out the country’s vast human talent resources.
-Part of the founder journey will be about learning how to hire, and there is probably no better place in Asia to do that engineering hiring than here.
+We strongly recommendfounders who come to Taiwan to check out the country’s vast human talent resources.
+Part of the founder journey will be about learning how to hire, and there is probably no better place in Asia to hire engineers than here.

 9. My service (or product) has not yet started to make money.
 Can I still apply?

 Of course!
 There probably isn’t a better time to learn in an accelerator than as a founder just starting out.
-This period before a founder has built a startup into a scalable business model with Product-Market Fit is called the “seed stage”.
+This period before a founder has built a startup into a scalable business model with Product-Market Fit is called the “seed stage.”
 During this period, founders always need more than funding; they need a variety of entrepreneurial-related insights, inspiration from other founders, and room for trial and error.
-AppWorks Accelerator was built to provide these, and more.
+AppWorks Accelerator was built to provide these lessons and more.

 10. I already raised a Series A / I’m profitable, is AppWorks right for me?